Editor’s Note: This post has been updated with new links and fresh content.

 Why The Correct Facebook Ad Targeting Is Crucial

-I recently got asked by ConversionXL’s Shanelle Mullin what the main difference is between something like AdWords Search and Facebook ads.
+ConversionXL’s Shanelle Mullin recently asked me what the main difference is between something like Google Ads Search and Facebook ads.
 And more importantly, which one is better for your business?

 Here was my quick response:

-Facebook Ad Fatigue: Since the same people see the same ad over multiple days, their engagement with that ad is likely to drop, leading to higher costs for the advertiser.
+Ad Fatigue: When the same people see the same ad over multiple days, their engagement with that ad is likely to drop, leading to higher costs for the advertiser.

 If this happens to you, it’s important to have multiple campaigns with different types of Facebook ad targeting that you can use.
 This helps you avoid ad fatigue and audience decay.